E-Learning at Western

 Effective Winter Intersession 2015:

 ALL courses will be available in Blackboard Learn, regardless if Faculty are planning on using the learning management system or not.
 Faculty no longer will have to request their section(s) to be created in Blackboard Learn each semester.
-If you have sections that you want to combine or that are cross-listed, please use the online merge request form.
+If you have sections that you want to combine please use the online merge request form.
+No need to request cross-listed sections.
 Please be patient as we transition to this new format, and keep in mind that courses are under construction at this time and are subject to change.
-Report any questions or concerns to firstname.lastname@example.org.
+Report any questions or concerns to email@example.com.

 Have you ever heard of E-Learning or want to know what Blackboard Learn is all about?
 Would you like to incorporate videos and other media into your online or on-ground courses?
 Or learn how to engage the students more?
 Did you know that Blackboard Learn can be used in other collaborative ways other than in the classroom – for clubs, organizations, committees, training, etc.?
 If you would like more information or answers to these questions, please continue to read further.